Last verified: March 2026 (England & Wales)

 Quick-read summary

-If you want gifting to “work” in real life, you need two things: (1) the right type of gift, and (2) a simple record your executors can use without guessing.
+If you want gifting to “work” in real life, you need two things: the right type of gift, and a simple record your executors can use without guessing.
+Ask for our "Lifetime Gifts Log" £7.50 PDF or £15 paper copy.

-Gifting to reduce IHT: 5 things to check first
+What gifts can I give to reduce inheritance tax?
+5 things to check first:

 1) Are you genuinely safe to gift this much?